Statuses

 New indicates that an issue has not yet had a response by your team since it has started being tracked in Pylon.

-Almost always, when you receive a new email issue, in-app chat issue, etc. it will start in New.
+When you receive a new email issue, in-app chat issue, etc. it will almost always start in New.

 On You